jamielohoff/jamielohoff.github.io/_posts/2023-11-26-Graph-View-On-Automatic-Differentiation.md

 of the $f$ itself and the partial derivatives, only the accumulation).
 Doing the order (1, 2) will instead incur 8 multiplication and 2 additions!
 Aha, there is a difference in computational requirements depending on the elimination order.
-As a matter of fact every vertex elimination operation incurs a certain number of multiplications and additions depending on which vertices have been eliminated before.
+As a matter of fact, every vertex elimination operation incurs a certain number of multiplications and additions depending on which vertices have been eliminated before.
 Thus every order of elimination creates its own algorithm which we can extract from the tape and has its own computational